 Youth License Rules

-- Nonresident 16–18: You must buy a nonresident adult annual license to fish legally.
+- Nonresident 16–18: Need a full nonresident adult license.

 Senior Discount Details